cloudozer/disco/README.md

 W is a pid of an Erlang process that will help you control your network.

 Then you may add new boxes.
 Each box must have a unique id.
-I recommend choosing a simple ids like box1, box2, and so on for simplicity reson.
+I recommend choosing a simple ids like box1, box2, and so on for simplicity reason.
 You also need to specify the number of ports the box has and an ID of the network hub:

 ``` erlang